 Carefully chosen words can help you create a poem that sounds like the situation, emotion, or object you are trying to portray.
 For instance, short words with sharp consonants cause the reader to stop-and- go in a choppy cadence: Cut, bash, stop, kick, lick, bite, punch, jump, stick, kiss.
 They almost sound like what they mean.
 Use these types of short words when you want to show excitement, fear, anger, new love, or anything that might make your heart beat quickly.
 Longer words with soft sounds cause the reader to slow down.
 Use them when you want to show pause, tension, laziness, rest.

 Have you ever written a poem, only to be told that the rhymes sound “forced,” but didn’t know exactly what that meant?
 It can be confusing, because a “forced rhyme” may be any one of a number of different things.
 All of them, however, can make a poem less enjoyable to read.
-So, to improve your poetry as much as possible, you’ll want to learn how to avoid each of the various types of forced rhymes.
+So, to improve your poetry as much as possible, you’ll want to learn how to avoidavoidto keep away from; keep clear of; shun. each of the various types of forced rhymes.

 Rearranging a phrase to put the rhyme at the end of the line

 Probably the most common type of forced rhyme is where the poet says something in an unnatural way in order to make the line rhyme.
 For example, take a look at this couplet: